-While I've talked about VPN kill switch in many of my reviews, I've never made any article about the kill switch feature itself.
+While I’ve talked about VPN kill switch in many of my reviews, I’ve never made any article about the kill switch feature itself.
 But now is the right time.
+And I’ll tell you how does a kill switch work.
 Because everyone should know what is a kill switch.
 Indeed, this popular feature is a must-have to protect your privacy online when using a VPN.
-You'll soon realize why you should enable it on your own device.
-If your VPN offers the kill switch feature that is…
+You’ll soon realize why you should enable it on your own device.
+If your VPN offers the kill switch that is…

 What is a kill switch?

 A VPN kill-switch, also named network lock, app kill, EverSecure or Vigilant, is a clever feature that most VPN providers have now implemented in their software.
 Indeed, it protects your privacy in the event your VPN connection unexpectedly drops.
 Because VPN are just another software.
 And shit can happen… Therefore in order to prevent your real IP address to leak, VPN clients needed the extra feature.